 Shibboleth is a standards based, open source software package for web single sign-on, allowing sites to make informed authorization decisions for individual access of protected online resources in a privacy-preserving manner.
 Springer currently supports access via the institution login located in the login area on the right side of the screen in the masthead.
-For more information regarding Shibboleth visit http://www.internet2.edu/products-services/trust-identity-middleware/shibboleth/
+General information about Shibboleth is available on the InCommon site.
+This site is not affililated with Springer Nature.

 - Access via proxy: Institutions need to set up a proxy server (EZproxy is a common example) on their side, and the proxy IP is added to their institutional account at Springer.

 - Access via Single Sign-On: Visit our dedicated page for SpringerLink Single Sign-On configuration instructions.